AOSSIE-Org/Agora-Web/README.md

 To start the frontend please do the following:

 - Start the server by running `sbt run` in the repo folder.
 - Go to [http://localhost:9000/](http://localhost:9000/) in a browser.
-Use your one of your social account to login to the system.
+Use one of your social account to login to the system.
-    - **Note:** *Changing any source code while the server is running willautomatically recompile and hot-reload the application on the next HTTP request.*
+    - **Note:** *Changing any source code while the server is running will automatically recompile and hot-reload the application on the next HTTP request.*

 ### Troubleshooting your local environment

 Always make sure to `git pull` and get the latest from master.
 [Google](https://www.google.com) and [Stackoverflow](https://stackoverflow.com/) are your friends.
-You can find answer for almost all type of technical problems.
-But if you run into problems you can't resolve,feel free to open an issue.
+You can find answer for almost all types of technical problems.
+But if you run into problems you can't resolve, feel free to open an issue.

 ### Running Tests